Voltstro-Studios/UnityWebBrowser/README.md

 ```
 Unity 2020.3.x
-MessagePack-CSharp
 ```

 **(NOTE)**: Currently the work-in-progress 2.x version of this project doesn't have a ready-to-go UPM package.
 The [1.x version](https://github.com/Voltstro-Studios/UnityWebBrowser/tree/1.6.3) does however!

-1. You will need to install [MessagePack](https://github.com/neuecc/MessagePack-CSharp#installation) first, and its dependencies.

 ## Git